jvpazotti/jvpazotti/README.md

 <h1 align="center">Hi there, I'm João Victor Pazotti Silva  👋</h1>

 ## About me:
-* Computer Engineering Student at Insper
+* Computer Engineering Graduate at Insper
+* Data Engineer at IBM
 * Living in São Paulo, Brazil
-* Invested in learning and working on Data Science and Web/App Development
+* Invested in learning and working on Data Science and Web/Mobile Development

  ### Tools and Languages